 Sabarimala, the world’s greatest annual pilgrimage centre is located on a hilltop in Pathanamthitta district of South Indian state Kerala.
 A visit to this world-renowned secular shrine is grand enough to give you spiritual as well as physical ecstasy.
 It’s a journey to realize your soul.

 The abode of Lord Ayyappa, Sabarimala Sree Dharma Sastha Temple, is the most visited pilgrimage center in Kerala.
-A signature of secular ethos, this Sastha temple is situated on a hilltop (about 3000 feet above sea level) called Sabarimala.
+The Sastha temple situated on a hilltop (about 3000 feet above sea level) called Sabarimala.
 Cutting the barriers of religion, caste, and creed the temple is open to all human beings.
-With an estimated 45–50 million followers visiting every year, the Sabarimala Temple is marked as the largest annual pilgrimage centre in the world.
-The Sabarimala pilgrimage season is commonly called mandalakaalam
+45 to 50 million followers visiting every year, the Sabarimala Temple is marked as the largest annual pilgrimage center in the world.
+The Sabarimala pilgrimage season is called mandalakaalam.

 The History of Sabarimala

-Once there was a powerful demoness called Mahishi, as per the Hindu mythology.
-Lord Ayyappan was destined to kill Mahishi, and he had to act.
+Once there was a powerful demoness called Mahishi in Hindu mythology.
+Lord Ayyappan destined to kill Mahishi, and he had to act.
 After killing the demoness, Ayyappan had a meditation at Sabarimala.
-The temple is situated amidst 18 hills surrounded by mountains and dense forests.
+The temple situated amidst 18 hills surrounded by mountains and dense forests.
 Sub-temples exist at many places in the surrounding areas like Nilackal, Kalaketi, and Karimala, remnants of old temples survive to this day on remaining hills.

 One can identify a Sabarimala pilgrim easily as they wear a black or blue dress.
 The temple is open for worship only during the days of Mandalapooja (approximately November 15 to December 26), Makaravilakku (January 14- “Makara Sankranti”) and Vishu (April 14), and the first six days of each Malayalam month.